 Turning Points is a college-required, weekly, intensive academic support program for some undergraduate students who have been reinstated to Ohio University.
 Students are required to participate during the first semester in which they re-enroll.

 Students in the Turning Points program meet with academic coaches at no additional cost to complete a series of modules on topics including goal setting, time managment, study skills, motivation, and accessing academic resources.

 How Does Turning Points Work?

 Turning Points is a mandatory program for students reinstated into Ohio University following academic dismissal.

 Students who are required by their colleges to participate in Turning Points must sign their college reinstatement contracts.
 The terms of the contract include a requirement to participate in the Turning Points Program.
-These students are assigned to a Turning Points advisor, and must also sign an Academic Achievement Center Student Turning Points contract.
+These students are assigned to a Turning Points advisor, and must also sign an Academic Coaching Turning Points contract.